abdelkimo/or-tools/doc_sources/MANUAL/source/manual/under_the_hood/rl.rst

     ..  raw:: latex

-        Each node has a unique identifier of type \code{RoutingModel::NodeIndex}-v but we use internally a unique index of type \code{int64} (see section~\ref{manual/tsp/model_behind_scene:rl-model-behind-scene-decision-v}).
+        Each node has a unique identifier of type \code{RoutingModel::NodeIndex}
+        but we use internally a unique index of type \code{int64} (see section~\ref{manual/tsp/model_behind_scene:rl-model-behind-scene-decision-v}).
         The model is explained in broad terms in